Gandaove/AES_cipherBook/README.md

 	In fact, there are no strict circumstance on file format.
 First line of file is tip sentence.
 Second line is **key** with double hash(hex).
 Third is content dictionary.

-So, core idea is: first input your content, and turn the content dictionary to string, padding with padding function.
+So, core idea is: first input your content, and turn the content dictionary to string, fill with padding function.
 Encrypt the key you typed with double hash(sha256) as **Key**.
 First half of **Key** treat as **IV** through double hash(md5).
 Using base64 for further packaging.

 ~~I think my opinion have some innovation.~~